nnethercote/perf-book/src/standard-library-types.md

 ## `Mutex`, `RwLock`, `Condvar`, and `Once`

-The [`parking_lot`] crate provides alternative implementations of these synchronization types that are smaller, faster, and more flexible than those in the standard library.
+The [`parking_lot`] crate provides alternative implementations of these synchronization types.
 The APIs and semantics of the `parking_lot` types are similar but not identical to those of the equivalent types in the standard library.

+The `parking_lot` versions used to be reliably smaller, faster, and more flexible than those in the standard library, but the standard library versions have greatly improved on some platforms.
+So you should measure before switching to `parking_lot`.

 [`parking_lot`]: https://crates.io/crates/parking_lot